gSchool/js-basic-training/markdown/intro_to_arrays.md

 ## Array Variables are Labels, Not Boxes With Labels

 Recall from earlier the claim that assigning values (that are not of the `object` type) is like adding them to a box with the variable name being the label on the box.
-Also remember that when we assign a variable value to another variable, that in our analogy, we now have two different boxes each with different labes and distince values.
+Also remember that when we assign a variable value to another variable, that in our analogy, we now have two different boxes each with different labels and distinct values.
 Thus, as a reminder:

 ```javascript
 let a = 12;